Basanta Kumar Biswas

 Basanta Kumar Biswas (6 February 1895 – 11 May 1915) was an Indian pro-independence activist involved in the Jugantar group who, in December 1912, played a role in the bombing of the Viceroy's parade in what came to be known as the Delhi-Lahore Conspiracy.

 Biswas was one of the illustrious names of the early pro-independence activists of Bengal and the entire country.
 He was expert in bomb making and was initiated into revolutionary movement by Jugantar leaders Amarendranath Chattopadhyaya and Rash Behari Bose.

 Early life

 Basanta Kumar Biswas was born on 6 February 1895 at Poragacha village in a Bengali Hindu aristocratic Mahishya family of Nadia district of present day West Bengal, to Motilal Biswas and Kunjabala Devi.
 His ancestor (grand uncle), Digambar Biswas had gained fame as an active leader of the Indigo revolt (Nil Bidroha,1859) against the forced cultivation of the cash crop and freedom fighter Manmathanath Biswas was his cousin.
-He started his schooling in M. I. School in nearby village of Madhavpur established by social reformer and industrialist Gagan Chandra Biswas, with his cousin Manmathnath Biswas.
-In 1906, Basanta was moved to Muragacha school, where he studied upto Entrance examination.
-Under the guidance of Khirodh Chandra Ganguly, Head teacher of Muragacha school, Basanta started his journey of freedom fight.
-When he was a student of this School he took active part in the Swadeshi agitation at Poragachcha and its neighbourhood.
-In 1907, he left his studies and took up a job in 1910 at a swadeshi cloth store at Uttarpara, but left it for touring the different places of India.
-He went to Puri, and eventually went to Benaras, where he stayed at Ramakrishna Mission.
-Next year he met Rash Behari Bose in Dehradun and was recruited by him.
-Bose trained him in arms and bombs and lovingly often called him Bishe.
+He started his schooling in Srimanta M.I.
+School in nearby village of Madhabpur established by social reformer and industrialist Gagan Chandra Biswas, with his cousin Manmathnath Biswas.